 - With garlic, crush or chop it and then wait 10 minutes before cooking.
 This creates a series of chemical reactions, first in the garlic and then in the body when we ingest it, that help the body fight bacteria and viruses.

 - When steaming, leave skins on whenever possible.
-Many fruits and vegetables hold most of their antioxidants in their skins.
+Many fruits and vegetables hold most of the antioxidants in their skins.
 Simply wash well before steaming or eating raw, and I recommend always eating organic.

 How to steam vegetables correctly

 Get the water up to the boil first when you want to steam vegetables, then add them.
 Steaming times will vary depending on the size and texture of the vegetable.
-Usually, the most convenient way to get a crunchy texture and lose the least amount of nutrients is to cut them in thin slices or small cubes.
-We can consume the water that boiled them with its rich supply of antioxidants, vitamin C and beneficial polyphenols.
+Usually, the most convenient way to get a crunchy texture and lose the least amount of nutrients is to cut them into thin slices or small cubes.
+We can consume the water that boiled them with its rich supply of antioxidants, vitamin C, and beneficial polyphenols.
 Therefore, use the liquid as a base for stock or sauces to recover the nutrients easily.
 The only exception to this method is when we make stewed vegetables or soups.